brianium/bitkit/README.md

 $ make migrate
 ```

+Migrations should be run after `make restart` as well.
+TODO - add `migrate` task to `restart`. (tricky because you must wait for postgres to be up)

 You may want to setup `$GOPATH` correctly on your machine.
 This is optional, but may be
 desired for local tooling.
 The docker container for the go app has a working dir of `/go/src/app`.
 Creating a symlink from the `server` directory to your local `$GOPATH` should do the trick: